Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Plane wave solutions for scalar field

 \section{Plane wave solutions for scalar field}

 We start with the exact solutions of the free Klein-Gordon equation on de Sitter space-time, which was obtained in \cite{B8},\cite{B12}.
 Let us write the de Sitter line element \cite{B1}:

 where $\omega$ is the expansion factor.
-In the chart $\{t,\vec{x}\}$ with Cartesian coordinates the Klein-Gordon equation reads \cite{B12}:

-It is known that the Klein-Gordon equation (\ref{eq:KG1}) on de Sitter space can be analytically solved in terms of Bessel functions \cite{B8},\cite{B9}.
-From different versions of solutions which are currently used, we will use here the normalized solutions of positive frequencies which can be wreathed as \cite{B12}:
+In the chart $\{t,\vec{x}\}$ with Cartesian coordinates the Klein-Gordon equation can be analytically solved in terms of Bessel functions \cite{B18},\cite{B8},\cite{B9}.
+From different versions of solutions which are currently used, we will use here the normalized solutions of positive frequencies from \cite{B12}: